-Making the decision to buy term life insurance after divorce is a smart way to ensure you and your loved ones remain financially secure, no matter what adventures your new life brings.
+Properly managing your life insurance needs through your divorce is a smart way to ensure that you and your former spouse remain financially secure and avoid bitterness down the line, no matter what adventures your new lives bring.

-But, without the proper planning, it can also reopen old wounds.
-In this guide, you’ll learn all you need to know in order to find a policy that fits your needs and where you can find the best life insurance quotes online without adding more stress to your life.
+But, without the proper planning, it can also reopen old wounds years down the road.
+In this guide, you’ll learn all you need to know in order to find a policy that fits your needs and how to easily buy life insurance online without adding more stress to your life.

-- Who are my beneficiaries?
-Is it my former spouse?
+- Who are my current beneficiaries?
+Is my former spouse still a beneficiary?

-- How much will my former spouse be contributing to child care, tuition, and other bills?
+- How much will my former spouse and I each be contributing to childcare, college tuition, and other family costs?

 When you apply for a life insurance policy, you designate your beneficiaries (the person or people who will receive the payout) up front before the policy goes into effect.